 CONSERVATION & RESTORATION

 We have a conservation plan for the property with NRCS (Natural Resources Conservation Service).
 In order to preserve the watershed, conserve water and prevent runoff we have designed a system of six ponds, which capture surface water for agricultural use.
-One pond is complete and construction on the second will begin in July 2018.
-After a difficult summer of drought and subsequent overgrazing in 2017, we have been giving the pastures a rest and are now practicing non-selective rotational grazing again, while gradually increasing herd size to a sustainable level.
+Two ponds are complete and construction for the other three will begin soon.
 An on-site native plant nursery and in-ground seed bank are being nurtured to provide stock for continued native forestry.

 Hālau Kea‘alaokamaile and the Hōkūnui Forestry staff have been leading the way for us in respectfully engaging with the Hawaiian community, and with conducting community education in the cultural practices, uses and care of native plants.